2021 Copa América: Background

 In March 2017, CONMEBOL reportedly proposed that the Copa América take place in 2020 as part of a calendar change.
-Following the 2019 edition in Brazil, the quadrennial tournament would move from odd to even years starting in 2020, with the following edition taking place in Ecuador in 2024.
+Following the 2019 edition in Brazil, the quadrennial tournament would move back from odd to even years starting in 2020, with the following edition taking place in United States in 2024, having previously held the one-off Copa América Centenario in 2016, which celebrated the centenary of CONMEBOL and the Copa América.
 This would move the tournament in line with the UEFA European Championship, which is also held in even years with a 2020 edition taking place.
-Reports suggested that the United States may host the tournament, having previously held the one-off Copa América Centenario in 2016, which celebrated the centenary of CONMEBOL and the Copa América.
 On 18 September 2018, plans for a calendar change were confirmed by CONMEBOL president Alejandro Domínguez after submitting an official request to FIFA.

 On 26 October 2018 at the FIFA Council meeting in Kigali, Rwanda, the request was approved for the Copa América to take place in even years, starting with the 2020 edition.
 The tournament was originally scheduled to take place between 12 June and 12 July 2020, the same dates as UEFA Euro 2020.

 On 13 March 2019, CONMEBOL announced Argentina and Colombia as co-hosts of the 2020 event after the United States bid was rejected.
 It was officially announced the same day when CONMEBOL approved of the joint hosting.
 It was officially awarded on 9 April 2019 at the CONMEBOL Congress in Rio de Janeiro, Brazil.

 On 20 May 2021, due to security concerns amid protests against the government of President Iván Duque Márquez, Colombia was dropped as co-host of the tournament.
+On 30 May 2021, Argentina later dropped as co-host of the tournament due to COVID-19 travel restriction.